School Charges for Activities and Visits

 The Priors School is a maintained free school which was established with the Department of Education to begin operating from September 2011.
 As such we are funded directly from the EFA (Education Funding Agency) by a general annual grant to run the daily business of educating the pupils to include buying resources and paying staff.

 Funding resources are, however, limited.
-As a school we offer a range of additional activities, outings and trips, to include swimming lessons in Reception and Years 1 and 2 which enhance the quality of the pupils’ experiences but are not specifically funded by government.
+As a school we offer a range of additional activities, outings and trips, to include swimming lessons from Reception which enhance the quality of the pupils’ experiences but are not specifically funded by government.

-We are fortunate that parents raise funds, through FOPS (Friends of the Priors School), to subsidise much of this activity.
+We are fortunate that parents raise funds, through the Parents' Association, to subsidise much of this activity.
 In addition PET (Priors Education Trust) contribute to a number of these activities to lessen the financial burden on both parents and the school.

 Nevertheless this in itself is not enough, so the school does on occasion invite parents to make a donation towards trips and outings.
 The levels of such charges vary but are always informed to parents by letter sometimes with a range of payment options offered.
 While there is no obligation on parents to contribute it should be understood that without some assistance the activities which we take for granted could not continue.